code-423n4/2023-09-ondo-findings/data/mahdikarimi-Q.md

-## if no threshold is being set for a specific amount of token and a chain , malicious user can bridge that amount from that chain
+## if no threshold is being set for a specific amount of token and a chain , malicious user can bridge that amount from that chain instantly without needing any approval

 let's break down the issue
 payload is created by encoding VERSION , msg.sender , amount and nonce in source chain so if user use the same amount and same nonce that is not spent by another chain he can have the same payload .